Network Rail announce upcoming festive engineering works

 Manchester Piccadilly concourse December 2021 // Credit: Network Rail

-Throughout the Christmas and New Year period, tens of thousands of railway engineers will work tirelessly across the nation to enhance the national railway network.
+Throughout the and New Year period, tens of thousands of railway engineers will work tirelessly across the nation to enhance the national railway network.

 The upgrade will involve replacing 45 sets of points, reconstructing four bridges, laying 40 kilometres of new signalling cables, refurbishing 17 level crossings, and activating seven new signalling systems.